+35725368683

 • The property is mortgaged.

-• There are legal problems in relation to the property.
+• There are legal problems with the property.

 Title deeds for a brand-new property